The God of Miracles

 The message is: Jesus.
 When in Athens, Paul begins talking to the people on their level.
 He does not start with the Old Testament, as he did with the Jews – proclaiming Jesus as Messiah.
 Rather, he begins with their worship of an unknown god (17:23a), and uses that to explain Jesus to them.

 Paul’s preaching was remarkably positive.
 Rather than reproaching them for their idolatry, he says, ‘Now what you worship as something unknown I am going to proclaim to you’ (v.23b).
-He says three things about God: He is the creator (v.24), he is self-sufficient (v.25) and we all need him (vv.27–28).
+He says three things about God: He is the creator (v.24), he is self-sufficient (he does not need us) (v.25) but we all need him (vv.27–28).

 Paul goes on to quote one of their poets approvingly: ‘One of your poets said it well’ (v.28, MSG).
 Christians do not have the monopoly on the truth.
 God has revealed himself in creation and we find remarkable insights in secular sources.